KhiyahS/blog-backend-/README.md

  Sanitization: Sanitize user inputs to avoid security vulnerabilities (e.g., SQL Injection, XSS).

+ 1. Backend Setup (2-3 hours)
+Set up Express: Initialize your Express backend and create the basic project structure.

+Set up MongoDB: Connect your backend to MongoDB Atlas and configure the .env file for secrets.

+Create Models:

+User model (authentication with bcrypt).

+Post and Comment models (with relationships to the User model).

+Authentication:

+User registration and login endpoints with JWT authentication.

+Authorization middleware for protected routes.

+API Endpoints:

+CRUD endpoints for posts (create, read, update, delete).

+CRUD endpoints for comments (create, read).

 Rate Limiting (Optional)

  Rate Limiting: Implement rate limiting to prevent abuse of the API (e.g., too many login attempts).
 You can use libraries like express-rate-limit.